resuminator/docs/docs/user-guide/create-page.md

 ### Skills

 You can manually add your skills to your resume.
-Resuminator provides the display of skills in 2 ways ~
+Resuminator provides the display of skills in 2 ways:

 Categories and Tags